Rumer Willis: Career

 In 1995, Willis made her film debut alongside her mother in Now and Then.
 The following year she appeared in Striptease (1996).
 She has worked with her father three times: in The Whole Nine Yards in 2000, Hostage in 2005 and Air Strike in 2018.
 She portrayed Joanne in the comedy film The House Bunny (2008) alongside Emma Stone, Colin Hanks and Anna Faris.
 The film was a commercial success, grossing $70 million worldwide.
 She played Natalie Wilburn in the horror film From Within (2008), which premiered at the Tribeca Film Festival on April 25, 2008.
 In 2009, she appeared in two films, the slasher film Sorority Row and the high school comedy film Wild Cherry.
-She won "Breakthrough Performance Female" award at Young Hollywood Awards for her performance in Wild Cherry.
+She won the "Breakthrough Performance Female" award at Young Hollywood Awards for her performance in Wild Cherry.
 She was nominated for "Choice Movie Actress: Horror/Thriller" at Teen Choice Awards for Sorority Row.
 In 2013, Willis landed the lead role of Maya in the drama film The Odd Way Home.
 She also appeared in films There's Always Woodstock (2014), Return to Sender (2014), The Escort (2015) and Hello Again (2017).

 She had guest roles in television shows Miss Guided, Army Wives, CSI: NY, Medium, The Secret Life of the American Teenager, Hawaii Five-0 and Workaholics.
 Willis portrayed Gia Mannetti in ten episodes of the teen drama television series 90210 (2009–2010).
 In May 2013, The Hollywood Reporter announced that Willis will portray Zoe in the fourth season of Freeform's teen drama series Pretty Little Liars.
 She was a judge at Miss USA beauty pageant in 2014.
 In May 2015, Willis and professional dancer Valentin Chmerkovskiy won season 20 of ABC's dance competition television series Dancing with the Stars.
 From September 21 to November 1, 2015, Willis starred as Roxie Hart in Chicago on Broadway.
 W magazine noted that the past six months have been "a major breakout" for Willis."
 W magazine praised "her astonishing routines on the spring season of the show Dancing with the Stars, which she won with her partner Valentin Chmerkovskiy, that propelled Willis to new heights of fame.
 It also revealed the actress-singer to be a triple threat."